scottbedard/twister/README.md

 #### `parseAlgorithm`

 Convert a space-delimited string of turns into an array of turn objects.
+To parse an algorithm in reverse, provide `true` as the second argument.

 ```js
 const turns = puzzle.parseAlgorithm('R U R-')